ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/reference-architecture-Oracle-DR-across-region.md

 ---
 # Reference Architecture 1: Oracle Database Disaster Recovery on IBM PowerVS Cross Region

+The reference architecture covers solution overview and details on how to design a Oracle Disaster recovery architectrue on IBM Power Virtual Server environment.

-Figure  shows reference architecture for deploying a disaster recovery solution for Oracle Database across IBM PowerVS regions.
+The figure  below describes an architecture approach  for deploying a disaster recovery solution for Oracle Database across IBM PowerVS regions.

 ![A screenshot of a computer Description automatically generated](image/e4b139fb7a5331e50a4c5af3cd920b36.jpg)